-Subpart 532.1 -Financing for Other Than a Commercial Purchase
+Subpart 532.1 - Non-Commercial Item Purchase Financing

 532.103 Progress payments under construction contracts.

 GSA Form 184 and, to the extent necessary, GSA Forms 184A and 184B, shall be prepared by Government personnel or agents of GSA to document satisfactory progress of work prior to processing each progress payment request submitted by the construction contractor in accordance with FAR 52.232-5 and 552.232-5.
 Generally, construction contractors are not considered agents of GSA.
 Certain other contractors, including, but not necessarily limited to, construction management contractors (CMs), however, may be considered agents of GSA if they are authorized to act on behalf of GSA to obtain the information for the referenced forms.